2-bithacker/Cube2-Sauerbraten-Installer/README.md

 To remove, sauerbraten, run `cd ~/Cube2-Sauerbraten-Installer` Then run `bash uninstall`

+NOTE:  If you want to do a reinstall, make sure to run the uninstall script first before running the install script.

 If you have any bugs, or this need updating feel free to let me know! :)